 You can find further stories of my love for unloved movies in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You can find an edition of It’s Good, Except It Sucks with Phil Catterall on Christmas Movie Iron Man 3 – yes it is a Christmas Movie, stop arguing – here.
+You can find an edition of It’s Good, Except It Sucks with Phil Catterall on Christmas Movie Iron Man 3 – yes it is a Christmas Movie, stop arguing – here, as well as Vikki Gregorich on Hawkeye here and Mic Wright on the Christmas Special of the X-Men cartoon here.

 © Tim Worthington.